 8. Changes and cancellation by us

-In the event that your holiday arrangements cannot proceed because your accommodation is not available for any reason (except as set out below in this clause) and we are unable to provide a reasonable alternative, we will refund the payments you have made to us for your booking.
+In the event that your booking cannot proceed because your accommodation is not available for any reason and we are unable to provide a reasonable alternative, we will refund the payments you have made to us for your booking.
 We will not be responsible for any other expenses including without limitation, the cost of flights or any other form of transport.

 Very rarely, we may be forced by "force majeure" (see clause 9) to change or terminate your arrangements after they have commenced but before their scheduled end.
 This is very unlikely but if this situation does occur, we regret we will be unable to make any refunds (unless we obtain any refunds from our suppliers – save as set out above in this clause), pay you any compensation or meet any costs or expenses you incur as a result.